 Nutrition Info (Approximate values)

-This cucumber sandwich recipe post from the blog archives (Feb 2017) has been republished and updated on 17 April 2021.
+This Cucumber Sandwich recipe post from the blog archives first published in Feb 2017 has been republished and updated on 24 July 2022.